 Prior to joining the Muskie School, Pious worked with the city of Portland’s refugee services and spent many summers working as a facilitator for Seeds of Peace, a summer program which builds relationships and leadership skills among youth from regions of conflict.
 He also worked as a site coordinator for the Peer Leader Program at what is now the Opportunity Alliance in Portland, Maine, and as an Education and Community Engagement Coordinator at the Portland branch of the NAACP.

 Mr. Ali is an alumnus of the Institute for Civic Leadership (known as Lift360), and in 2015 he was named Lift360’s Most Distinguished Alumnus.
-He’s received other recognition for his worm including the Gerda Haas Award for Excellence in Holocaust and Human Rights Education & Leadership in 2017 by Holocaust and Human Rights Center of Maine and The Watering Can award in 2019 from Maine Initiatives.
-Pious has served and continues to serve on many advisory groups and boards of directors, including Rippleffect, Greater Portland METRO, and the Greater Portland Council of Governments
+He’s received other recognition for his work including the Gerda Haas Award for Excellence in Holocaust and Human Rights Education & Leadership in 2017 by Holocaust and Human Rights Center of Maine, and The Watering Can award in 2019 from Maine Initiatives.
+Pious has served and continues to serve on many advisory groups and boards of directors, including Rippleffect, YMCA of Southern Maine, Greater Portland METRO, and the Greater Portland Council of Governments

 A native of Ghana, Pious worked as a photojournalist for a range of print publications.
 He migrated to the United States of America, first to New York City, and has called Maine his home since 2002 where he lives with his two children.